JAlcocerT/JAlcocerT/content/blog/book-da-road-career.md

     * A star schema is a simple, normalized dimensional model that consists of a fact table and several dimension tables.
 The fact table contains the measures of the business, and the dimension tables contain the attributes that describe the measures.
     * A snowflake schema is a more complex, **denormalized dimensional model** that consists of a fact table and several dimension tables.
 This can improve performance for queries that only need to access a subset of the data in the dimension table.

-{{< dropdown title="I need an example 👇 " closed="true" >}}
+{{< dropdown title="I need an example | Facts and Dimensions 👇 " closed="true" >}}

 Imagine you're managing a bustling retail store, and you want to analyze your sales data to understand which products are selling well and who your most loyal customers are.

 > The **"Fact" table in this scenario is like a ledger** where you record every transaction that happens in your store—a list of all the sales made, including the products bought, the prices, and the dates.
 This table captures the heartbeat of your business, showing the actual sales activities.

 > Now, think of **"Dimension" tables as labels that provide extra information** about your products and customers.

 For instance, you might have a "Product" dimension table that includes details about each product's category, brand, and supplier.
 Another dimension could be the "Customer" table, which includes demographic information like age, location, and loyalty status.

-When you combine the "Fact" and "Dimension" tables, you're not just looking at rows of sales data—you're building a story.
+When you combine the "Fact" and "Dimension" tables, you're not just looking at rows of sales data — you're building a story.

 You can discover insights like which product categories are most popular among specific customer groups, or whether loyalty members tend to buy certain types of products more often.

 By weaving together these elements, you create a powerful narrative that helps you make informed decisions and optimize your store's performance.

 {{< /dropdown >}}

 ### Data Warehouses

 A data warehouse is a specialized database that is designed for storing and analyzing large amounts of historical data.

 It is used to **support business intelligence** (BI) and analytics applications.

 Data warehouses are typically used by businesses to track their performance, identify trends, and make better decisions.